noureddin/recite/README.md

 - In Ayat, support reciting by page, "rub'", "hizb", or "juz'", not just suar.
 (That needs having supported the previous point.)
 - Support mistakes counting and reporting.
 - Support "How much I have recited correctly till now?", basically a msgbox with the len of the input text, if it's not wrong.

+## Disclaimer (about the Quran recitation application)

+The Quran needs to be taught *orally*; reading and writing are secondary.
+You have to learn the Quran from a good teacher, and recite it to a good teacher.
+This software will help you, but it's not sufficient alone in any way.

+This software makes you recite the Quran using the modern orthography (with some exceptions) and no vowel marks at all.
+That's basically because it's the convenient way to type the Quran on a computer.
+However, it's never enough alone; you have to listen to, read, and recite orally the Quran.
+Otherwise you may make some serious mistakes like confusing pronouns (I/you, in verbs, like «أنعمت» in [1:7](https://quran.com/1/7)) or grammatical cases (subject/object: Allah tested Ibrahim or vice versa, in [2:124](https://quran.com/2/124); who fears whom in [35:28](https://quran.com/35/28)).

+The only guaranteed way is to recite orally with a teacher.
+This software is just a help in memorizing, not a replacement for a real, human teacher.